-At the end of the Spring semester, 1st year law students are allowed to compete for a spot on the review as a 2L associate member via a writing competition.
-Typically, those whose writing skills are deemed exceptional by the editorial board, are invited to join the Review during the late summer before school begins.
+At the end of each spring semester, 1st and 2nd year law students are eligible to apply for an associate member position via a writing competition.
+Those whose writing skills are deemed exceptional by the editorial board are invited to join INLR during the late summer before the new academic year begins.

 - Editor-in-Chief: Lisa Splawinski

 - Senior Articles Editor: Rebecca Campbell

 - Book Review Editors: Lewis Frasch and Brian Higgins

 - Student Articles Editor: Lewis Frasch and Brian Higgins